Charming Late Georgian-Early Victorian Treacle-Glazed Moneybox, England, 19th C.

 Particularly rare in this condition as these were often broken open by the eager young recipients to retrieve their savings.

 Early-to-mid 19th century

 6” H x 3.5” W x 3” D O/A approx.

 Very good condition with only minor professional restoration to small birds.
 Minor chip to coin slot has been left to show evidence of use.

 A Prattware Tablesalt In The Form Of A Model Horse And Rider With Open Carriage c.1820View Details

-Pearlware Model of a Tudor Fortified Bastle House, Staffordshire, England, circa.
-1820View Details
+Pearlware Figure of a Sleeping Putto, Staffordshire, England, circa.1820View Details

 Cradle With Sleeping Girl, Staffordshire, England, circa.1820View Details